 Morning/Evening of Day 4.
 Hike to Hanging Lake

 Arguably the most iconic hike in Colorado, no ultimate Colorado road trip is complete without a trip to Hanging Lake.
-This 3-plus-mile round trip hike requires an advanced permit ($12).
+This 3-plus-mile round-trip hike requires an advanced permit ($10 per person).
 However the views are breathtaking, and Hanging Lake definitely has at the top of the list of best hikes in Colorado.

 Accessed right off of the I-70, you’ll pass this trailhead on your way to the next stop, Glenwood Springs.
 Try to get a morning or evening permit.
 Keep in mind you’ll have to backtrack one exit to reach the Hanging Lake Trailhead.